+'''

 subscribe DISoftSensor if DISoftSensor.level = BEGIN TO FEEL UNCOMFORTABLE

+'''

-Which means, the application wants SSM to send DISoftSensor data when the condition, DISoftSensor.level = BEGIN_TO_FEEL_UNCOMFORTABLE, is satisfied.
+In this scenario, application receives notification of DISoftSensor data from SSM when the condition, DISoftSensor.level = BEGIN_TO_FEEL_UNCOMFORTABLE, is satisfied.
 Therefore, there can be a time difference between the time the application sends the request and the time the application receives the return because the SSM sends back the return to application only if the condition is satisfied.

-In the client, there are two main operations;
+In the client,

+There are two main functions and two operations.